 A Little About Me

 It’s official.
-I’m an older woman.
-I guess I have a few things that qualify me as an older woman.
-I have lots of happy face crinkles around my eyes.
+I’m an older woman and I guess I have a few things that qualify me as an older woman.
+Lots of happy face crinkles frame my eyes.
 I visit my hairdresser regularly for a touch of ‘summer beige’ to cover the grey.
-I have young adult children who don’t live at home anymore.
+Don and I have young adult children who don’t live at home anymore.
 I’ve been married for 33 years.
 In August I turn fifty-eight and this December I will be a Grandma!
 Yup, it’s official!

 But I’m ok.
 It’s a role I am embracing.
 I want to do it well.